fossabot/IglooBering/README.md

 TODO: Stripe setup

 #### Database

+We use Amazon RDS for PostgreSQL, but you can use any service or even host your own database.

+##### Amazon RDS setup

+- open the RDS page in the AWS console
+- click create database and follow the guided procedure - choose PostgreSQL as engine - if you host the server outside of AWS se the public accessibility to Yes
+- at the end of the guided project go to the db instance
+- wait for the database to be available (you see the status in the top summary)
+- add in the env variable the CONNECTION_STRING formatted like this: `postgres://username:password@endpoint:port/database` (you find the endpoint in the connectivity tab)

+##### Setup the database structure

 To create the database structure needed just run the `db:create` sequelize command:

 ```bash
 yarn sequelize db:create
 ```